University of Wisconsin–La Crosse: W. Carl Wimberly Hall

 Completed in 1974 and originally called "North Hall", in 2000 this building was named for former professor and Dean of the College of Arts, Letters and Sciences, W. Carl Wimberly.
 The building has classrooms, three auditoriums, and the offices of the College of Business Administration, the accounting, archeology, sociology, economics, English, ethnic and racial studies, finance, history, management, marketing, political science and public administration departments, and the Small Business Development Center.

 Prairie Springs Science Center

 The newest academic building on campus, the Prairie Springs Science Center was completed in 2018 for $84 million.
 The 189,000 square foot building contains 36 instructional labs and 23 research labs that support the university's biology, biochemistry, chemistry, earth science, geography, microbiology, and physics programs.
 A $2 million endowment, the largest single gift in UW-L history, was donated by Carolyn and Jay Scott in support of the new science building.

+In May 2026 construction broke ground on phase two of the Prairie Springs Science Center.
+The $92.8 million expansion includes the demolition of Cowley Hall and connecting the new facility to the 2018 Science Center building.